zzy/tide-async-graphql-mongodb/README.md

 # tide-async-graphql-mongodb

-**NOT** complete - Clean boilerplate for graphql services using tide, async-graphql, handlebars-rust, and mongodb.
+Clean boilerplate for graphql services using tide, async-graphql, handlebars-rust, and mongodb.

 ## Features